alexjneves/Neuromon/README.md

 #### Evolutionary Algorithm Parameters
 These settings map onto internal data structures used by `SharpNEAT`.
 Various parameters exist which alter the behaviour of the genetic algorithm used to alter the chromosomes.

+### Build Instructions
+The project is developed using .NET 4.5.2.
+To build, open in Visual Studio 2015.
+Ensure NuGet restore is enabled so dependencies are downloaded.